 - and M is the mass of the solvent.

 Molality is another way of conceptualizing the concentration of a solute to solvent in a solution.
-If you are unsure of the quantity of moles, you can visit our moles calculators.
-In simple terms, moles is the ratio of atoms to mass of a atom or substance.
+If you are unsure of the number of moles, you can visit our mole calculators.
+In simple terms, moles are the ratio of atoms to the mass of an atom of substance.

 Molality is not to be confused with molarity.
 Molarity is a measure of concentration just like molality, but instead, it’s expressed as a unit per volume instead of a unit per mass like molality.

 - Calculate the molar mass of that substance